vinitkumar/googlecl/README.md

 GoogleCL is a command line utility to use google services like youtube, blogger etc.

+## Credits

 It was developed by Mr.Tom H. Miller from Google and was hosted [here](https://code.google.com/p/googlecl/).

-This is a fork of the above project to keep the development up and running.
-Hope you enjoy it and if you do, you can tip me here at https://gratipay.com/vinitkme/.
-Thanks! :)
+This is a github fork of the project.

 ## Installation